 The Lemon Law in California stipulates that eligible vessels must have “nonconformities,” which are defined as any defect or malfunction that is covered by the boat manufacturer’s original warranty.
 Nonconformities compromise the use, value or safety of the watercraft.
 A skilled and experienced boat lemon law attorney can explain nonconformities in greater detail and help you decide whether or not you have a legal claim.

 Our lemon law attorneys at Neale & Fhima are highly skilled and experienced.
 We’ve helped many boat owners by taking these cases to court and winning.
+Our clients love us, as you can see in these testimonials.
+Our legal team is among the best and the brightest, and we provide outstanding client service.
 There are a lot of attorneys out there, but here are a few of the reasons you should choose us: